| Workable Solutions | Step-by-step Troubleshooting |

 Step 2.
 Expand "Disk drives" and click on the "Properties" button.

 Step 3.
-Choose the Policies tab, and then tick "Enable write caching on the device."
+To enable write caching on the device, go to the Policies tab and select the option "Enable write caching on the device."

 Step 4.
 Click on "OK."